Lincoln mayor says she may not ease coronavirus restrictions on governor's timeline

 “We have not come close to overwhelming our health care system,” he said.

-In Grand Island — a hot spot with the most cases in the state — the state has been successful in working with local health care providers to transfer some COVID-19 patients to other hospitals, retaining ventilators and intensive care beds in Hall County, the governor said.
+In Grand Island — a hot spot with the most cases in Nebraska— the state has been successful in working with local health care providers to transfer some COVID-19 patients to other hospitals, keeping ventilators and intensive care beds available in Hall County, the governor said.
 In Omaha, 76% of the 346 ventilators are available; at Grand Island’s St. Francis Hospital, six ventilators are in use, which Ricketts said is a decrease from recent days.

-The new relaxation of social distancing restrictions effective May 11 in Lancaster, Dodge, Saunders, Washington, Arthur, Hooker, Lincoln, Logan, McPherson and Thomas counties are identical to those ordered in 59 other Nebraska counties, including the Omaha metro area, which are effective Monday.
+The new relaxed of restrictions effective May 11 in Lancaster, Dodge, Saunders, Washington, Arthur, Hooker, Lincoln, Logan, McPherson and Thomas Counties are identical to those ordered in 59 other Nebraska counties, including the Omaha metro area, which are effective Monday.

 Left out of the announcements are the public health regions containing the state’s hardest-hit counties, including Hall, Dawson, Saline and Dakota, where meatpacking plants have become the focus of major coronavirus outbreaks.